nestauk/dap_prinz_green_jobs/dap_prinz_green_jobs/pipeline/green_skills/README.md

 The flow takes a number of parameters that will need to be changed, depending on where in your system the `ojd-daps-skills` library is.

-Namely, you will need to change `extract_skills_library_path` to accomodate for moving the custom config file and the formatted green skills list to the relevant location.
+Namely, you will need to change `extract_skills_library_path` to accomodate for moving the custom config file, the formatted green skills list and the green taxonomy embeddings to the relevant location.